-About the Node: Our node hosts roughly 8 participants each term, for an average of 24 participants each year.
-These participants engage in 6 projects per year.
-The node typically specializes in ecological forecasting, climate, and agriculture projects.
-The node principal investigator and Lead Science Advisor, Dr. Paul H. Evangelista and, the node science advisor Dr. Amanda West, both hold a broad array of ecological research interests including invasive species, forestry, rare and endangered wildlife, ecosystem services, resource management, fire ecology, and climate change.
+About the Node: Our node hosts roughly six projects and 24 participants each year.
+The node specializes in ecological forecasting, water resources, and agriculture projects.
+The co-principal investigators and Lead Science Advisors, Dr. Paul H. Evangelista, Dr. Catherine Jarnevich, and Dr. Anthony Vorster, hold a broad array of ecological research interests including invasive species, forest ecology, rare and endangered wildlife, ecosystem services, resource management, fire ecology, and climate change.
 Their interests are frequently examined in the context of space and time through a suite of integrative spatial modeling techniques that combine field data, traditional and expert knowledge, geographic information systems (GIS), remote sensing and spatial statistics.

 Chignell, S. M., Anderson, R. S., Evangelista, P. H., Laituri, M. J., & Merritt, D. M. (2015).
 Multi-temporal independent component analysis and Landsat 8 for delineating maximum extent of the 2013 Colorado front range flood, Remote Sensing, 7(8), 9822-9843.